Thuggonaut/42IC_Ring01_Get_Next_Line/README.md

 	//Check for file descriptor, BUFFER_SIZE, and read() errors

-	//Account for the first call of the function, where `stash` will be empty.
+	//Account for the first call of the function, where `stash` will be empty
 		//Initialise it to an empty string, preparing for an accumulation of characters next read

 	//If there is a complete line processed, extract it